salvadg/cv/README.md

 ## TODO

 - Code refactoring
-- Implement About me section
+- Implement clickables in About me section
 - Fill about me
 - optimize design for mobile